 I’ve found that some people in Taoist circles have passionate ideals about cultivating one’s character.
-Seen from a symptoms point of view, I see passion overall as arising from the mother of need — fear.
-In this case, they fear lack of control over life, which drives their desire to control life… to cultivate character.
+Seen from a symptoms point of view, passion stems from the mother of need — fear.
+The visceral fear arising from feeling little control over life drives a need to do something… such as cultivate character.

 Chapter 54 has the only reference relating to cultivating: Of cultivating in oneself, its virtue only then genuine.
 Or as D.C.
 Lau puts it, Cultivate it in your person, And its virtue will be genuine.